-9.5 Initial inquiry
+9.5 Initial investigation

 - 9.5.1 If a staff member suspects that a student has committed academic misconduct as defined in clause 9.2.1, the staff member must discuss the issue with the relevant academic integrity officer. - 9.5.2 If the academic integrity officer believes the issue warrants further investigation, the academic integrity officer will notify the student of their concerns in writing within five working days, and request that the student attend a meeting to discuss the issue.
 The meeting should occur within 20 working days of the initial notification.
 If the student is unable to attend the meeting, the discussion may occur via email or phone/internet telecommunications. - 9.5.3 The student may be assisted or represented at the meeting by: - a. a USASA Advocacy Officer, or - b. a representative of the UniSA partner institution if the student is studying offshore, or - c. any staff member or student of the University. - 9.5.4 As a result of the discussion with the student, the academic integrity officer may determine one of the following outcomes: - a. no academic misconduct was involved.
 No further action will be taken and no information will be recorded in the central database (see clause 9.8) - b. academic misconduct has occurred.
-The academic integrity officer will provide academic counselling to the student and may apply one of the following further outcomes: - i) re-submission of the assessment task, if re-submissions are allowed in the course, or - ii) another outcome appropriate to the case but with an impact less serious than failure with a zero score in the assessment component of the course, or - iii) failure with a zero score, in the assessment component of the course - c. a more serious outcome is appropriate.
-The academic integrity officer will provide their record of the initial inquiry to the head of school with a recommendation that the head of school initiate a formal inquiry.
+The academic integrity officer will provide academic counselling to the student and may apply one of the following further outcomes: - i) a warning with no penalty, or - ii) re-submission of the assessment task, if re-submissions are allowed in the course, or - iii) another outcome appropriate to the case but with an impact less serious than failure with a zero score in the assessment component of the course, or - iv) failure with a zero score, in the assessment component of the course

-- 9.5.5 The academic integrity officer will decide on the most appropriate outcome, irrespective of whether the student chooses to participate in the initial inquiry. - 9.5.6 If the academic integrity officer determines that academic misconduct has occurred, they will: - a. record the case in the central database (see clause 9.8) - b. provide a written outcome to the student, via their student email, and the course coordinator, explaining the outcome within ten working days of the meeting with the student, and - c. provide a copy of the communication to Campus Central or UniSA partner administration office to be retained on the student's file. - 9.5.7 The student must advise the academic integrity officer in writing that they either accept or reject the proposed outcome within five working days from the date specified in the academic integrity officer's report.
-The student's failure to respond will not alter the outcome. - 9.5.8 The student may accept the proposed outcome in writing at any time before a formal inquiry. - 9.5.9 If the student rejects the proposed outcome, the academic integrity officer will advise the head of school, provide them with a record of the initial inquiry and recommend that the head of school initiate a formal inquiry. - 9.5.10 Cases of alleged academic misconduct that: - a. do not relate to a particular course, or - b. relate to one or more courses that a student has completed in previous study periods, and deemed warranted by the Director: Student and Academic Services in the first instance, will be referred to the head of school to undertake a formal inquiry.
+- c. a more serious outcome is appropriate.
+The academic integrity officer will provide their record of the initial investigation to the head of school with a recommendation that the head of school initiate a formal inquiry. - 9.5.5 The academic integrity officer will decide on the most appropriate outcome, irrespective of whether the student chooses to participate in the initial inquiry. - 9.5.6 If the academic integrity officer determines that academic misconduct has occurred, they will: - a. record the case in the central database (see clause 9.8) - b. provide a written outcome to the student, via their student email, and the course coordinator, explaining the outcome within ten working days of the meeting with the student, and - c. provide a copy of the communication to Campus Central or UniSA partner administration office to be retained on the student's file. - 9.5.7 The student must advise the academic integrity officer in writing that they either accept or reject the proposed outcome within five working days from the date specified in the academic integrity officer's report.
+The student's failure to respond will not alter the outcome. - 9.5.8 If the student rejects the proposed outcome, the academic integrity officer will advise the head of school, provide them with a record of the initial investigation and recommend that the head of school initiate a formal inquiry. - 9.5.9 The student may accept the proposed outcome in writing at any time before the formal inquiry - 9.5.10 Cases of alleged academic misconduct that: - a. do not relate to a particular course, or - relate to one or more courses that a student has completed in previous study periods, and deemed warranted by the Director: Student and Academic Services in the first instance.